-Joshua: You are a minimalist—hell, you’re the guy that introduced me to minimalism—but this book obviously isn’t about minimalism, and yet it’s almost about post-minimalism for me.
-In other words, it’s like you show the reader what they can do once they start living a minimalist lifestyle.
+You are a minimalist—hell, you’re the guy who introduced me to minimalism—but this book obviously isn’t about minimalism, and yet it’s almost about post-minimalism for me.
+In other words, it’s as if you show the reader what they can do once they start living a minimalist lifestyle.
 You show them it’s easier to pursue their passions when they get rid of all the extra possessions in their lives.
 Do you see it the same way?
 Is that the message you hope to convey to the people who read your book?

 I don’t in that I think minimalism is just a small part of my philosophy, but I do in that I know that I’m able to LIVE my philosophy the way I do because of my approach to minimalism; namely, clearing out the deadwood from my life so I have my time, energy and resources to spend on what’s important to me.
 This approach allows me to do a lot more of what I want to do, and most of the stories have been as a result of that.